Jakub-Goluch/VAE_lung_cancer/README.md

-# Variational Autoencoder for chest X-ray images of patients with pneumonia
+# Variational Autoencoder for chest X-ray images of people with pneumonia

 The aim of this project was to learn how to use Variational Autoencoders (VAE) to reduce dimensionaly representation of an image data and how to use VAE as a synthetic data generator.
-I used chest X-ray dataset with patients who were healty and those who suffer from pneumonia.
+I used chest X-ray dataset with people who were healty and those who suffer from pneumonia.

 ## Image encoding and decoding

 The initial goal was to create VAE to make available reducing images from their initial size to a latent space and be able to efectivly decode them from that latent space to an image.
 I did that by first resizing all the images to a size of 512x512 pixels with Bilinear interpolation in case of a smaller images.
 It has to be done so all the tensors were the same size.
-After that I run a handwritten VAE consisting of encoder, decoder with added reparameterization trick, so the autoencoder become variational and to enable gradient propagation.
+After that I run a handwritten VAE consisting of an encoder and a decoder with added reparameterization trick, so the autoencoder become variational and to enable gradient propagation.

 Example of resized real image:<br />
 ![image](https://github.com/user-attachments/assets/97f6e5ca-783c-4f50-9a41-5872341fe362)